web-engineering/web-engineering-textbook/source/dependencies.md

 Managing Dependencies
 =======================

-The program you write will depend on other code that other people have written.
+The program you write will depend on  code that other people have written.
 This guide will teach you how to install, use and upgrade dependencies for your web application.
 It covers ruby, javascript and php.